poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 sample.go                                      9            0x4982e0               x
 sample.go                                      9            0x4982e5               x
 ```
-The output tells that `0x498223` is the starting address of line number 11 for sample.go file.
+The output clearly states that `0x498223` is the starting address of line number 11 for sample.go file.

 The next step is to pause the program at the address `0x498223`